 I couldn’t believe this beautiful little girl was really mine, that you grew inside me all that time and we’re finally here, of how much love I felt for you and still feel for you.
 I hope and pray the world will be good to you and for you, and that we will be able to be a close and loving family.
 Happy 2nd birthday little girl.
 I love you.

-After this, there is a jump in time to 2000.
+The next entry is in the year 2000.
 My parents will have separated by then.
 I will have already cried in the bathtub after my parents tell me they will be divorcing.
 At this time, my parents are going through a vicious custody battle which my mother eventually wins, but I spend the next years of my childhood confused about who is right and who is wrong.

 How long it’s been since I’ve written in here.
 So much has occurred in these past years…I am overwhelmed with tears, and you see this.
 I never could have imagined that you would be subject to this, but it’s unavoidable, and I just pray you will get through it all without any scars.

-All of this is a glimpse of the life I didn’t remember.
+This is a glimpse of the life I don’t remember.
 It was what could have been.
-It’s something I’ve never seen in either of my parents: pure love for each other and the little life they created for themselves.
-The simplicity of seeing their child in love with paper towel rolls or looking at the world in wonder.
-It was something I would never see in person.
+It’s something I’ve never seen in either of my parents: pure love for each other and a little life they created.
+The simplicity of seeing their child in love with paper towel rolls and the world.
+It was something I will never see again from them.

-I often wonder if my grandmother felt this, too, in the gift her brother Leo left her before his premature death in World War II.
+My grandmother felt this, too, in the gift her brother Leo left her before he died in World War II.
 Before he left, he gave her a tiny box that he painted with the word ricuerdo (memory) on top.
 Inside the box is a rosary that would be better suited for a mouse.
-On the back of the box, in small cursive, it reads: From your loving brother, Leo.
+On the back of the box is his handwriting: From your loving brother, Leo.

-My grandmother gave me this box to keep after telling me about him for years when I was a child.
-I wonder if he fell in love or how much he missed his sister, or if he ever had an inkling that another man would later come to my great-grandmother’s door after his death to say Leo saved his life.
-I think about his grave in Normandy, France, the one of thousands of crosses and how no one has visited him.
+My grandmother gave me this box after telling me stories about him when I was a child.
+Those stories haven’t left me.
+I still wonder if he had time to fall in love, how much he missed his sister, or if he knew his friend would later come to his parents’ door to say Leo saved his life.
+Leo’s grave is in Normandy, France, one of thousands of crosses.
+No one has visited him yet.

 This sehnsucht is different.
 It is more abstract.
-While my parents are tangible and I can view the history of what had happened, my great-uncle’s trinket has encouraged me to form memories and attachments from only the stories I’ve heard.
+While my parents are tangible and I can view their history, my great-uncle’s memory has made me form my own.

 I search his name and find his records to see he died on July 10, a day before my birthday.
-Fifty years and a day before my birthday, as though a part of his soul spent those decades waiting to be passed onto me, not content to be willed into the memory of a stranger.
-I can see this part of me when I look at the wooden box in the palm of my hand.
+Fifty years and a day before my birthday, as though a part of his soul spent those decades waiting to pass onto me, not content to be willed into the memory of a stranger.

-The feeling makes the universe bigger.
-It’s the same feeling when you look at the stars at night and feel like they’re just holes in something we can’t see.
-Or seeing that famous Voyager I picture of the earth on a sun beam, and Carl Sagan recalling the servants, kings, mothers, and fathers who have lived on that sphere.
+Sehnsucht feeling makes the universe bigger.
+It’s the same feeling when one looks at the stars at night, wondering if they’re tiny holes in something we can’t see.
+The famous Voyager I picture of the earth on a sun beam, and Carl Sagan recalling the servants, kings, mothers, and fathers who have lived on that little sphere.
 If I’m lucky, I will be a memory like them.
-I think about the billion that have come before and will come after me, the longing that comes with their stories, and how I will never know.
+I wonder about the billion who have come before and will come after me, the longing that comes with their stories, and how I will never know.